How to Install and Configure OTRS (Ticketing Tool) on CentOS 7 / RHEL 7

 collation-server=utf8_unicode_ci

-Save & exit the file
+Save & close the file

-[[email protected] ~]# systemctl enable mariadb
+$ sudo systemctl enable mariadb --now

-Configure the root password of mariadb database, remove the test database, remove anonymous users and disable root login remotely.
+It is recommended to secure database server by assigning root password of mariadb database, remove the test database, remove anonymous users and disable root login remotely.

 Run “mysql_secure_installation” command to accomplish above said tasks